Aaron Jaffe

 Aaron Jaffe (May 16, 1930 – September 10, 2025) was an American attorney, judge and Democratic politician from Illinois.
 He served in the Illinois House of Representatives from 1971 to 1985 and on the Circuit Court of Cook County from 1985 to 2004.
 Jaffe later chaired the Illinois Gaming Board from 2005 to 2015.

 Early life and education

 Jaffe was born in Chicago and attended Chicago public schools.
-He studied at the University of California, Los Angeles, and the University of Illinois before earning a J.D. from DePaul University College of Law in 1953, the same year he was admitted to the Illinois bar.
+He studied at the University of California, Los Angeles, and the University of Illinois Chicago before earning a J.D. from DePaul University College of Law in 1953, the same year he was admitted to the Illinois bar.
 He moved to Skokie, Illinois, in 1959.

 Political career

 Active in Democratic politics in Niles Township, Jaffe served as a local Democratic committeeman in the late 1960s and early 1970s.
 He won election to the Illinois House of Representatives in 1970 and served through 1985.
 He represented the 4th district through the 82nd General Assembly and, after redistricting, the 56th district in the 83rd and 84th General Assemblies.
 Contemporary coverage described him as a lawyer and college instructor and noted his roles as a Democratic National Convention delegate in 1972 and 1976.
 Jaffe entered the House in the same 1971 freshman class as Michael Madigan and departed in 1985 to become a judge.